Updated: Dec 29, 2022

 2. Loss Of Income

 Any income you lose due to the accident might also be included in your Pomona bicycle accident claim.
-In addition, if you become disabled and lose employment benefits, you are entitled to compensation for both lost pay for the days you missed from work and lost or decreased earning capacity.
+In addition, if you become disabled and lose employment benefits, you are entitled to compensation for lost pay for the days you missed from work and lost or decreased earning capacity.

 3. Other Economic Losses